Spectacular places in Thailand for a spot of winter sun

 For jungle treks and food markets: Chiang Mai

-An hour’s flight north of Bangkok, Chiang Mai is the largest city in Northern Thailand, offering a serene contrast to the beachy Southern regions.
-Many come for the elephant sanctuaries (which can indeed be wonderful, but be sure to do your research to find an ethical option), and to delve into the country’s rich history and enduring Lanna heritage.
-Time-honoured temples, jungle treks and national parks are all on the cards here, as is a fantastic food scene for those unafraid to get stuck into a string of dishes on the side of the road.
-(Do as the late Anthony Bourdain did, and look for the lady in the cowboy hat at Chang Phueak Gate night market).
+An hour’s flight north of Bangkok, Chiang Mai is the largest city in Northern Thailand, offering a cultural contrast to the beachy Southern regions.
+Many come for the elephant sanctuaries – which can indeed be wonderful, but be sure to do your research to find an ethical option – and to delve into the country’s rich history and enduring Lanna heritage (notice the different dialect spoken by the locals).

 The stay: 137 Pillars

-Chiang Mai isn’t the place for flopping into a five-star resort, with most visiting for a few action-packed days before recovering on the beaches.
+Chiang Mai isn’t the place for flopping into a five-star resort, with most visiting for a few action-packed days before recovering further south on the beaches.
 But that doesn’t mean a stylish stay is off the cards: opt for 137 Pillars, which honours the traditional Lanna architecture while working in modern (and truly luxe) touches, such as a slender swimming pool and well-kitted gym.

 For the best beaches: Koh Lipe